History of Dhyanalinga

 Following his enlightenment, three lifetimes of memory descended upon him and he recalled his life's purpose and his Guru's dream - the Dhyanalinga.
 From that moment his only longing was to fulfill his Guru's will; his every action was directed towards the consecration of the Dhyanalinga.

 Dhyanalinga has always been the dream of many enlightened beings, but the complexities involved in its creation are such that it rarely materialized.
 No other Dhyanalinga is known to exist in the world.
 The closest attempt to consecrate a Linga like this took place almost one thousand years ago in Bhopal.
 The process, though grand, failed in the final stages.
 Though it has always existed in the yogic lore, there is no reference to a Dhyanalinga in the scriptures.

 The consecration of the Dhyanalinga posed a serious challenge to Sadhguru, his approach was based solely upon his intuitive understanding and mastery over the spiritual process.
-Apart from the consecration of the Dhyanalinga, the construction of its temple or as Sadhguru called it – a suitable ornament for the Dhyanalinga, involved several intricacies.
+Apart from the consecration of the Dhyanalinga, the construction of this sacred space or as Sadhguru called it – a suitable ornament for the Dhyanalinga, involved several intricacies.
 The design that was chosen was very novel and required reworking of concepts from the fundamentals.
 The size of the structure and the time schedules set, called for great dedication from the thousands of volunteers and the workers involved in the construction.